Minors and the legality of cannabis

 Minors and the legality of cannabis is one of the issues around the legalisation of cannabis, with most jurisdictions placing strict age limits in a similar way as is done with the drinking age for alcohol.

-The details differ greatly: in Uruguay consumption is legal for those that are at least 18 years old; in the U.S. nineteen states have legalized cannabis for recreational use for individuals that are at least 21 years old - while in the Netherlands, all drugs are technically illegal, but those 18 years old and older can smoke cannabis within a "coffeeshop".
+The details differ: in Germany, Luxembourg, Malta, South Africa and Uruguay, possession, consumption and cultivation of cannabis is legal for those that are at least 18 years old.
+In the U.S. nineteen states have legalized cannabis for recreational use for individuals that are at least 21 years old - while in the Netherlands, all drugs are technically illegal, but those 18 years old and older can smoke cannabis within a "coffeeshop".
+In the Australian Capital Territory (ACT) cannabis is legal to possess, grow and use for those aged over 18 years old, however, cannabis can only be consumed in the home, is illegal to sell and it is illegal to acquire cannabis seeds in the ACT.

-In Canada, the legal age to buy and consume cannabis is 19, except for Alberta which is 18 and Quebec which is 21.
+In Canada, the legal age to buy, possess, consume, and grow cannabis is 19, except for Alberta which is 18 and Quebec which is 21.

 Health and cannabis among minors

 Countries tend to regulate cannabis differently depending on the way in which they view cannabis and its potential effects on individuals, including minors.
 One reason that individuals are concerned about the use among minors is because of the higher chance of dependency that studies have shown.
 Epidemiologists have found that 9% of people who begin smoking marijuana at 19 years or older satisfy the criteria of dependency and this number triples at ages under 18 years old.
 The reason for this is that a minor's brain is under rapid development when they are young.
 Studies have also shown that anxiety and depressive disorders have been the product of cannabis use and exposure among minors.

 Medical cannabis is used for children with severe illnesses such as cancer and epilepsy.
 The use of cannabis relieves the pain and is seen as a “healthier” alternative because it is less addictive than drugs such as morphine and Oxycontin.
 Other pain-relieving medicines that are opioids tend to cause nausea and vomiting, while cannabis reduces these side effects.
 Because of this, many advocates argue that if opioids are acceptable to treat a minor’s pain, then cannabis should be as well.
 As cannabis consumption among minors has increased, the rate at which they consume alcohol and smoke cigarettes has decreased dramatically.